fly-lang/fly/llvm/docs/AliasAnalysis.rst

 If neither of these utility class are what your pass needs, you should use the interfaces exposed by the ``AliasAnalysis`` class directly.
-Try to use the higher-level methods when possible (e.g., use mod/ref information instead of the `alias`_ method directly if possible) to get the best precision and efficiency.
+Try to use the higher-level methods when possible (e.g., use mod/ref information instead of the `alias`_ method directly if possible) to getValue the best precision and efficiency.

 Existing alias analysis implementations and clients
 ===================================================